(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 Note: Our prices include up to 15 minutes of travel time.
 For locations further away, a small additional fee may apply.

 When my older son was fearful of taking off his floaties, I scheduled lessons with a swim instructor for him.
 I called her The SwimFairy, which immediately caught my son’s interest.
 I told him that she would help him lose his fear of swimming without floaties.
 The idea of a SwimFairy that helps dispel fear while making learning to swim fun, accompanied by my passion for teaching swimming, took root.
 I thought if the idea of a SwimFairy brought such immediate and successful results with my son, what a good idea and great name for my blossoming swim instruction classes.
 Thus, SwimFairy was born!
-My sons are now 19 and 22, so I have finally created an LLC around this near-20-year old brand.
+My sons are now 20 and 23, so I finally created an LLC around this near-20-year old brand.

 Booking: